As U.S. discouraged mask use for public, White House team raced to secure face coverings from Taiwan for senior staff

 The episode reveals how some top White House officials were pushing for a wider embrace of masks early on to help slow the infection’s spread.

-President Trump resisted endorsing such guidance, the subject of sharp debate between his advisers and government health experts, and even after doing so, declared that he would not personally wear one.
+President Trump resisted endorsing such guidance, the subject of sharp debate between his advisers and government health experts, and even after doing so, declared that he would not wear one himself.

 But some NSC aides believed masks should be widely available to help contain the outbreak.
 They discovered in early March there were not enough on stock for all personnel on the White House complex, according to an administration official.